jinu721/TodoList/README.md

 ### Important Information

-This to-do list app has advanced features but a simple design.
-For the best experience, it's best to use it on a laptop.
+Dear user, while this to-do list offers advanced functionality, please note that the design is basic and not optimized for responsiveness.
+It is recommended to use this application on a laptop for the best experience.

 ---